Dehorser/statistics/README.md

 # statistics
-Some R files I'm using to plot linear regressions
+Some R files I'm using to plot linear regressions.

+This was for an economic statistics class.